shawn-fetanat/js-questions/README.md

 ---

 <span>I copied these amazing questions from Lydia Hallie's repo who was kind enough to put all these questions and answers together.
-She keeps the list updated so DO NOT star this repo.
-Instead you should star her repo which you can find [here](https://github.com/lydiahallie/javascript-questions).</span>
+She keeps the list updated so <b>DO NOT</b> star this repo.
+Instead you should star her repo which you can find => [here](https://github.com/lydiahallie/javascript-questions).</span>

 <span>She also posts multiple choice JavaScript questions on her [Instagram](https://www.instagram.com/theavocoder) **stories**, which she eventually adds to the list!<a href=#20200612></a>